Policy Statement and Guidelines Regarding Services For Students With Disabilities

 Students with disabilities are entitled by law to alternative testing arrangements that offer optimum conditions for success.
-The college’s responsibility is to respond to a request for test adaptation and to assure the valid measurement of a student’s academic achievement, not the functional limitations caused by the disability.
 The student has a right to appropriate testing adjustments based upon the type of disability.
-Testing adjustments may be provided by the faculty member or the Director of Learning Support Services.
+Testing adjustments may be provided by the faculty member or Learning Support Services.
 This determination will be made through consultation between the faculty member and the student.

 1. Guidelines for Testing Adjustments Provided By Faculty

 Faculty members may wish to handle their own adaptive testing.
 In such instances, primary consideration should be given to arranging a test so as to measure the student’s acquired knowledge of the subject matter.
 To create a fair testing situation for students with disabilities, the following adjustments may need to be provided as outlined on the student's notification letter:

 The nature of the disability dictates the adjustment needed.
 Faculty members should consult the Director of Learning Support Services with regard to making academic adjustments.

-2. Guidelines for Testing Adjustments Provided by the Director of Learning Support Services:
+2. Guidelines for Testing Adjustments Provided by Learning Support Services:

 Alternative testing and evaluation methods for measuring student achievement may be provided for students with disabilities.
 The results of any classroom evaluation should represent the student’s mastery of knowledge rather than reflecting the disability.
-Such methods may include, but are not limited to, oral exams, distraction-free testing rooms, test readers, test scribes, lists of words to be used on tests, dictation, demonstration, enlarged materials, preferential seating, alternate format (black/white copy), alternate style (essay instead of multiple choice), computer -assisted, take-home material, and extended time.
+Such methods may include, but are not limited to, oral exams, distraction-free testing rooms, test readers, test scribes, lists of words to be used on tests, dictation, demonstration, enlarged materials, preferential seating, alternate format, alternate test style (essay instead of multiple choice), computer-assisted, take-home material, and extended time.
 Accommodations that would be considered a fundamental alteration will not be approved.
 LSS will proactively contact professors for input on the appropriateness of a given accommodation.
 Faculty members should also bring any concerns about testing accommodations to the attention of LSS.